HsuanLingLin/Personal-Website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am Hsuan-Ling Lin, I am currently an SDE intern at Amazon that responsible for designing and implementing a Risk Aggregator API using Java for preventing fraud by leveraging AWS eco-system.
+I am Hsuan-Ling Lin, I am currently an SDE intern at Amazon that responsible for designing and implementing an API using Java for preventing fraud by leveraging AWS eco-system.
 My technical capabilities are Python and Java and I have experience in designing web applications using Java Spring and Django.

 I am pursuing a Master’s degree in Computer Science at Rice University and my GPA is 4.0.